sanketchobe/ETL_Drive_Log/README.md

     - Snowflake supports the storage of data as historical information.
 It supports the storage as a cloud service and in different formats.
     - The data storage for historical data can be retrived later for the analyzing the historical data and building out the functions, models for data analysis.

 I am explaining my ETL pipeline using the following components and architecture.
+The PySpark code has 3 steps and explained in the following steps.

-Pre-requisites:
+*Pre-requisites*

 1. Install and configure Spark.
 2. Install and configure Snowflake - free/enterprise set up.